Do Mice Have Bones?

 How do mice flatten themselves?

 When a mouse needs to navigate a narrow space, it utilizes its flexible rib cage.
 The mouse can compress its rib cage, effectively flattening its body, to squeeze itself through.
 This ability to contract and expand their bodies is crucial given their need to frequently traverse tight spaces.
+This impressive skill can be seen in action, as mice are even able to wriggle through gaps as small as 6mmโ€”the diameter of a pencil.
+Watch this video to see how they do it!

 How does this flexibility aid in their survival?